themorlan/openREM/docs/netdicom-qr.rst

     $ docker-compose exec openrem openrem_qr.py 2 1 -dx -f 2010-04-05 -t 2010-04-06 -e "imported"

-If you want to do this regularly to catch new studies, you might like to use a script something like this on linux:
+If you want to do this regularly to catch new studies, you might like to use a script something like this on Linux - make sure you comment out or delete one of the options, and amend as necessary!

 .. sourcecode:: bash